 There’s no argument that sit-ups and crunches work the abs, and planks are a must for working the entire core.
 But if you want to shake things up a little, it’s time to get on your feet.
 Standing core exercises engage more muscles simultaneously, forcing you to activate them in a way that floor exercises alone do not.
 Plus, there is less strain on your neck and hip flexors when you aren’t lying on your back.

 Try adding these five standing core exercises to your workout routine.
-Perfect for tacking on to the end of your strength training days, or for a core-focused day, perform 2-3 sets of each.
+They’re perfect for tacking on to the end of your strength training days, or if you’re looking for a core-focused day, perform 2-3 sets of each.

 1. Weighted Side Bend